fidelsurtida/snake/README.md

   - Added snake head animation and updated stretch computation.
 - April 20, 2024
   - Added snake shadow in sprite and fixed turn cover outside the screen.
+  - Implemented the Game Over Screen.
+Added checker for collision with head and body parts to trigger the game over state.

 <br>
 <b>This project is currently under development.</b>